-- The IJB has adequate and effective governance, risk management and internal control arrangements in place. - The 2024/25 internal audit plan has been delivered in line with Public Sector Internal Audit Standards. - In addition, I have not advised management of any concerns around the following: - Consistency of the Governance Statement with information that we are aware of from our work; - The description of the processes adopted in reviewing the effectiveness of the system of internal control and how these are reflected; - The format and content of the Governance Statement in relation to the relevant guidance; - o The disclosure of all relevant issues.
+- As Chief Internal Auditor, this Annual Internal Audit Report to the IJB provides my opinion on the IJB's internal control framework for the financial year 2024/25. - Based on the work undertaken, I have concluded that reliance can be placed on the IJB's governance arrangements and systems of internal controls for 2024/25. - In addition, I have not advised management of any concerns around the following: - Consistency of the Governance Statement with information that we are aware of from our work; - The format and content of the Governance Statement in relation to the relevant guidance; - The disclosure of all relevant issues.